 Custom Grouping Enhancements

-If you use stack traces for grouping, the enhancements rules are used to influence the data.
+If you use stack traces for grouping, the enhancements rules influence the data that feed into that algorithm.
 These rules can be configured on a per-project basis under Project Settings > General Settings > Grouping Settings.

 Enhancements are rules written in a pretty straightforward way.
 Each line is a single enhancement rule.
 It's one or multiple match expressions followed by one or multiple actions to be executed when all expressions match.
 All rules are executed from top to bottom on all frames in the stack trace.

-The syntax for grouping enhancements is roughly like this:
+The syntax for grouping enhancements is similar to:

 matcher-name:expression other-matcher:expression ... action1 action2 ...